affinidi/affinidi-didcomm-dart/README.md

 ### Benefits of Combining Envelope Types

-Refer to the table below for the benefits provided by each envelope type.
+Refer to the table below for the benefits provided by combining each envelope type.

 | Envelope Type                      | Confidentiality | Sender Authenticity | Non-repudiation | Sender Anonymity |
 |------------------------------------|-----------------|---------------------|-----------------|------------------|